 Audio

 Laptops aren’t usually known for audio quality, but you can expect pretty good sound from either a Pro or an Air.
 Recent models support Dolby Atmos playback, which brings a surround sound-like quality to your laptop.
-If you have AirPods Pro, AirPods Max or Beats Fit Pro headphones, you can also use spatial audio for a more 3D experience.
+If you have AirPods Pro, AirPods Max, or Beats headphones with spatial audio support, you can also enjoy a more immersive 3D listening experience.
+Connecting your AirPods to your iPhone is just as seamless.

 Camera

 MacBooks have had high-definition front cameras for a while.
-Most have 720p webcams built-in, but some recent models support 1080p quality.
-If you want something even better, Apple added a cool new feature to its operating system, macOS Ventura, which works on most modern MacBooks.
+Most models feature 1080p webcams built-in, with newer MacBook Pro models offering even sharper Center Stage support and improved low-light performance.
+Apple also includes a handy feature called Continuity Camera, which has been available since macOS Ventura and continues to be supported on modern MacBooks.
 It lets you use your iPhone camera as a replacement or an additional input.

 Since iPhone cameras can offer extremely high quality, they can make your Zoom meetings crisp and clear.
-You can also use your phone as a second input with a feature called Desk View.
-You can record your face and, say, a drawing on your desk.
+You can also use your phone as a second input with a feature called Desk View, letting you record your face and, say, a drawing on your desk at the same time.

 Wireless Capabilities

 For the most part, wireless connections are the same across MacBook Pros and Airs.
-More recent models have newer technologies, like Bluetooth 5.0 and Wi-Fi 6.
-The M2 14-inch Pro even offers Bluetooth 5.3 and Wi-Fi 6E.
-The average user doesn’t need to worry about these upgrades.
-They’re fairly minor, and you’ll probably only notice the speed boosts if you use a lot of devices on one network or upgrade from much older tech.
+Current models feature Bluetooth 5.3 and Wi-Fi 6E as standard, so you’re getting the same wireless technology regardless of which line you choose.
+The average user doesn’t need to worry too much about these specs.
+They’re fairly minor day-to-day, and you’ll likely only notice meaningful speed improvements if you’re running many devices on one network or upgrading from significantly older hardware.

 Price

 Price is one of the biggest reasons to choose an Air over a Pro.
 Even the newest MacBook Airs start at under $1,000.
-A new 13-inch Pro runs a bit higher, at $1,299, while a 14-inch Pro starts at a much steeper price of $1,999.
-The 16-inch Pro has a starting point of $2,499, with upgrades like memory and storage driving it up even further.
+A new 14-inch Pro starts at a much steeper price of $1,999, and the 16-inch Pro has a starting point of $2,499, with upgrades like memory and storage driving it up even further.
 With such a big difference, you’ll want to make sure you actually need all those extra features.

 For regular users, the MacBook Air will probably offer the most bang for your buck.
 It’s fast and more than capable of running everyday tasks, like web browsing, emails and word processing.
 The Air’s price point helps make it especially popular among students and people looking for a personal-use laptop.

 The price tag on the Pros might be pretty steep, but the 14-inch and 16-inch models give you a lot for the money.
-You’ll get a Pro-grade chip, a better display and a lot more ports.
+You’ll get a Pro-grade chip, a significantly brighter Liquid Retina XDR display (1,000 nits versus the Air’s 500 nits), and a lot more ports — including three Thunderbolt 4 ports, HDMI and an SD card slot, compared to just two Thunderbolt 4 ports on the Air.
 While those features won’t matter to everyone, those who have more demanding tasks will certainly appreciate them.
-The 13-inch MacBook Pros can offer you a few of those nicer features without as high of a price increase.

 Buy or Trade In Your MacBook With Gazelle